 On 10 November 2018, following a proposal of the Italian Astronomical Society (SAIt), INAF dedicated the ASTRI prototype to Guido Horn d’Arturo, the Italian astronomer who first conceived and realized a telescope with a large mirror made of segments.
 Since then, ASTRI-Horn is the official name of the ASTRI telescope prototype installed at the Serra La Nave site.

 During December 2018 and January 2019, ASTRI-Horn observed the Crab Nebula region for a total time of 29 hours.
 The camera was still not fully operational (only 21 PDMs on 37 were active); moreover recent volcanic activity events had degraded the mirror reflectivity.
 Despite these limitations, the Crab Nebula was detected with high significance, down to an energy threshold of 3.5 TeV.
 (INAF press release, CTA press release) definitively demonstrating the effectiveness of the ASTRI-Horn telescope (double mirror, SiPM camera, CITIROC electronics) and opening a new era for gamma-ray astronomy with the Cherenkov technique.

-The experience acquired with the ASTRI-Horn prototype, that will continue its operation for several purposes, led to the second phase of the ASTRI Project: to build and operate the ASTRI Mini-Array.
+purposes since winter 2022.
+The experience acquired with ASTRI-Horn led to the second phase of the ASTRI Project: to build and operate the ASTRI Mini-Array.

-The ASTRI MA operation phase consists of two distinct periods: during the first three years the system will carry out dedicated science programs defined by the ASTRI Science Team, then the system will also be partially open to execute observing programs proposed by the science community.
-Besides gamma-ray scientific program, the ASTRI MA will allow to perform optical intensity interferometric observations of bright stars.
+The ASTRI Mini-Array operation phase consists of two distinct periods: during the first three years the system will carry out dedicated science programs defined by the ASTRI Science Team, then the system will also be partially open to execute observing programs proposed by the science community.
+Besides gamma-ray scientific program, the ASTRI Mini-Array will allow to perform optical intensity interferometric observations of bright stars.

 To read ASTRI publications click here.